-7. A copy of all background screening clearance documents for the director and owner must be included in the Department's official licensing file or in accordance with the appropriate local licensing agency requirements.
-8. A copy of the Juvenile Records Check with FDLE for any household members aged 12 to 17 years, if facility is located in or adjacent to home of the operator.
-6.6 Dail y Attenda ance Is daily attendance of children taken and recorded accurately by the child care personnel, documenting the time when each child enters and departs the program?
-YES NO N/A ensure sheet/cl nce devices used for the purposes of tracking attendance may be used, but personnel must the accuracy of the documented attendance.
-Each classroom must have an attendance ass roster for the group of children occupying that space.
-Attendance sheet/class roster must any the child care personnel and the group of children throughout the day should they leave sroom.
-6.6.3 child ca todial parent or guardian may document the time when his/her child enters and departs the re facility or program.
-However, child care facility personnel are responsible for ensuring that nce records are complete and accurate.
-6.6.4 Attenda nce records must be maintained for a minimum of 12 months.
-6.6.5 Attenda nce records for Voluntary Pre-Kindergarten or School Readiness may be used, if applicable. Α ccess/0 Child Saf ety 7.1 Access 7.1.1 telephor child is i e child care facility provide the custodial parent or legal guardian access, in person and by ne, to the child care facility during the facility's normal hours of operation or during the time the n care?
-NO NA 7.1.2 photogra te child care facility interfere with or prevent the licensing authority from copying records, aphing or recording a location or activity on the premises as documentation for the inspection?
-NO NA 7.2 Chil d Safety 7.2.1 Chapter omissions that meet the definition of child abuse or neglect provided in Chapter 39, F.S. or 827, F.S., constitute a violation of the standards in section 402.301319, F.S., and will support on of a sanction, as provided in Section 402.310, F.S.
-7.2.2 to perform the duties of a mandatory reporter pursuant to Section 39.201, F.S., constitutes a of the standards in Section 402.301319, F.S.
-7.2.3 will enco care personnel appropriately interact with children to foster a healthy, safe environment that burage the child's physical, intellectual, motor, and social development? ons with children that are aggressive, demeaning or intimidating in nature are strictly ed. ) NO N/A
+- 4. A copy of the DCF letter/email informing of search conducted of the Florida's child abuse and neglect registry must be on record for each personnel screened between July 1st and December 15th of 2016. - 5.
+A copy of each request made to out of state child abuse and neglect registries for individuals who lived outside the state of Florida in the preceding five years. - 6.
+A copy of each search conducted for out of state sexual offender/predator registries for individuals who lived outside the state of Florida in the preceding five years. - 7.
+A copy of all background screening clearance documents for the director and owner must be included in the Department's official licensing file or in accordance with the appropriate local licensing agency requirements. - 8.
+A copy of the Juvenile Records Check with FDLE for any household members aged 12 to 17 years, if facility is located in or adjacent to home of the operator. - 6.6 Daily Attendance - 6.6.1 Is daily attendance of children taken and recorded accurately by the child care personnel, documenting the time when each child enters and departs the program?
+YES O NO N/A O - 6.6.2 Attendance devices used for the purposes of tracking attendance may be used, but personnel must ensure the accuracy of the documented attendance.
+Each classroom must have an attendance sheet/class roster for the group of children occupying that space.
+Attendance sheet/class roster must accompany the child care personnel and the group of children throughout the day should they leave the classroom. - 6.6.3 The custodial parent or guardian may document the time when his/her child enters and departs the child care facility or program.
+However, child care facility personnel are responsible for ensuring that attendance records are complete and accurate. - 6.6.4 Attendance records must be maintained for a minimum of 12 months. - 6.6.5 Attendance records for Voluntary Pre-Kindergarten or School Readiness may be used, if applicable. - 7.
+Access/Child Safety - 7.1 Access - 7.1.1 Does the child care facility provide the custodial parent or legal guardian access, in person and by telephone, to the child care facility during the facility's normal hours of operation or during the time the child is in care?
+YES NO NA NA - 7.1.2 Does the child care facility interfere with or prevent the licensing authority from copying records, photographing or recording a location or activity on the premises as documentation for the inspection?
+YES NO N/A - 7.2 Child Safety - 7.2.1 Acts or omissions that meet the definition of child abuse or neglect provided in Chapter 39, F.S. or Chapter 827, F.S., constitute a violation of the standards in section 402.301-.319, F.S., and will support imposition of a sanction, as provided in Section 402.310, F.S. - 7.2.2 Failure to perform the duties of a mandatory reporter pursuant to Section 39.201, F.S., constitutes a violation of the standards in Section 402.301-.319, F.S. - 7.2.3 Do child care personnel appropriately interact with children to foster a healthy, safe environment that will encourage the child's physical, intellectual, motor, and social development?
+Interactions with children that are aggressive, demeaning or intimidating in nature are strictly prohibited.